jonthegeek/factory/README.md

 library(factory)
 power4 <- build_factory(
   fun = function(x) {
-    x ^ exp
+    x^exp
   },
-  exp = # For the time being, you need to tell factory which arguments belong to the factory.
+  exp # For the time being, you need to tell factory which arguments belong to the factory.
 )

 x <- 2